-All athletes/patients require physical and cognitive rest, as well as a step wise progression back to physical activity under the careful oversight of a concussion trained specialist.
+All athletes/patients require physical and cognitive rest, as well as a stepwise progression for return to physical activity under the careful supervision of a concussion-trained specialist.
 Some patients may require additional treatment options including:

 Most people with a concussion recover quickly and fully; however, symptoms can last for days, weeks or longer.
 Research shows that high school athletes with less than 15 minutes of on-field symptoms experienced symptoms lasting up to one week post-injury.
 Symptoms have been known to last longer than one week.

 Rest is very important after a concussion because it helps the brain to heal.
 This includes limiting or removing use of television, cell phones, texting, video games, etc.

 Your physician may recommend additional neuropsychological testing, which many include a full battery of paper/pencil testing, vestibular testing, computerized cognitive testing, and more which can help identify problems with brain function.

 Schedule an appointment with a concussion specialist »

 Concussion symptoms »